apache/trafficcontrol/docs/source/api/v3/topologies_name_queue_update.rst

 Response Structure
 ------------------
 :action:   The action processed, either ``"queue"`` or ``"dequeue"``
+:cdnId:    The CDN ID on which :term:`Queue Updates` was performed or cleared
 :topology: The name of the :term:`Topology` on which :term:`Queue Updates` was performed or cleared

 .. code-block:: http